-Use your personal style to create outfits that are YOUR uniform.
+When you discover your personal style, you can create outfits that are YOUR uniform.

 We all want simplicity and ease when creating outfits each day.
 And we often associate the concept of a uniform as just the thing to make our lives easier!
 However, there’s a BIG difference between wearing a uniform versus having a “uniform style” that compliments our personal style, and very few of us have achieved the satisfaction of having a “uniform style.”

 Why is this?
 Because you’re not sure how to create outfits that are YOUR uniform and match your personal style.

 You’ll resort to wearing the standard black, gray and white even though you hate black, gray and white.